 Between February and May, police and DACOT militia fighters arrested at least 26 people for cross-dressing in Tripoli, Misrata and Zliten.
 Most were released without charge.

 Over 143,000 people remained internally displaced, some for over 10 years.
 Thousands of families from Benghazi, Derna and other parts of eastern Libya were unable to return home due to fear of reprisals by LAAF-affiliated armed groups and destruction of their property.
 They continued to face delays or denials, or had to go through complex bureaucratic procedures, or rely on personal connections to obtain official documents vital to access education and health services, or collect state wages and pensions.
 Hundreds were left to fend for themselves in poorly equipped rented shelters in Tripoli and Misrata.

 Thousands of residents of Tawergha city, forcibly displaced since 2011, were unable to return to their homes due to lack of essential services.
 Those who returned reported lack of adequate housing, electricity, clean water or compensation for property looted or destroyed by Misrata-based militias.

 In May, SSA militiamen ordered Tawerghan residents of al-Fallah, the only remaining camp for internally displaced Tawerghans in Tripoli, to leave or face forced eviction.

 Refugees’ and migrants’ rights

-Libyan law retained the death penalty for a wide range of offences not limited to intentional killing, and death sentences continued to be passed.
+Libyan law retained the death penalty for a wide range of offences not limited to intentional killing.
+Death sentences continued to be passed, including by military courts in eastern Libya following grossly unfair trials.
 No executions were carried out.